Kinistino (territorial electoral district)

-Kinistino was a former territorial electoral district in Northwest Territories, Canada.
+Kinistino was a former territorial electoral district in the North-West Territories, Canada.
 The electoral district was mandated to return a single member to the Legislative Assembly of the Northwest Territories from its creation in 1888 until it was abolished when Alberta and Saskatchewan were created in 1905.
 The district was created as part of the North-West Representation Act when it passed through the Parliament of Canada in 1888.